AshlinHarris/Spinners.jl/README.md

 ## Description

 Draw a string animation cycle (spinner) until a given command completes.
-This tool is designed primarily for visible ASCII characters, emojis, or a mix of both.
 See the [documentation](https://ashlinharris.github.io/Spinners.jl/stable/#Examples) for examples, and for further information.

 Currently, the `\@spinners` macro doesn't allow customization, but this is will be the development focus for v0.3.